Must Love Dogs: Plot

 Jake tells Charlie that Sarah intrigues him so, that night, he tries to call her.
-Meanwhile, as she has connected with Bob Connor, she shows up at his home but discovers he is with her co-worker, June.
+Meanwhile, as she has connected with Bob Connor, she shows up at his home but finds him with her much younger co-worker, June.
 Sensing they are on a date, she flees, dropping her wallet.

-Arriving home, she finds her brother Michael drunk over his marital problems, and Jake, who has been taking care of him.
-Jake and Sarah share a kiss, he then takes Michael home while she lights candles to set the mood.
-Bob shows up ahead of Jake.
-Returning her wallet, he says he and June are not involved, and then kisses her just as Jake gets back, upsetting Jake, who leaves.
+Arriving home, Sarah finds her brother Michael drunk over his marital problems, and Jake, who has been taking care of him.
+Jake and she share a kiss, he then takes Michael home while she lights candles to set the mood.
+Bob shows up ahead of Jake, returning her wallet.
+He says he and June are not involved, and then kisses her just as Jake gets back.
+Upset, he leaves.

 Around Thanksgiving Sarah calls Bob, they go to a hotel and have sex.
-In the morning Bob is rude and she realizes he had slept with June.
-He hadn't told her because he still wanted a chance with her.
+In the morning, he is rude and she realizes he had slept with June.
+He had not told her because he still wanted to hook up with her.

 Meanwhile, Jake takes Sherry to see Doctor Zhivago.
-Sarah sees Jake leaving the theater afterward, runs up and begins discussing the film with him.
+Sarah sees him leaving the theater afterward, runs up and begins discussing the film with him.
 She then notices Sherry and realizes they are on a date.
 Sarah flees again, and when Sherry asks Jake up to her apartment, he declines, walking home.

 Jake runs into a man named Bill outside a coffee shop, not realizing he is Sarah's father.
 When Jake confesses that he is heartbroken, Bill mentions that he has a daughter who is single but Jake declines.

-Having coffee with Sarah later, Bill quotes Jake and she realizes Jake was talking about her.
-She heads over to Jake's with the dog, but he is on the lake with his boat and can't hear her yelling from the shore.
+Having coffee with Sarah later, Bill quotes Jake and she realizes Jake had been talking about her.
+She heads over to Jake's with the dog, but he is on the lake with his boat, so cannot hear her yelling from the shore.
 She convinces a girls crew team to take her out to him, eventually diving in and swimming to his boat.
 Climbing in, Sarah tells Jake how she feels about him and they kiss.

 Later, when telling the story of how they met, they say in unison that they found each other at a dog park.